Garr-R/M2Firmware_Marlin2/README.md

 ## Installing Marlin

-There is a firmware .hex file within the /Firmware/Builds/ directory of each firmware branch.
-Users can download the .hex file for their machine's hardware configuration and then (easily!) upload the firmware to their M2 printer using PrusaSlicer over USB connection.
+Users can download the firmware .hex file for their machine's hardware configuration and then (easily!) upload the firmware to their M2 printer using PrusaSlicer over USB connection.
+The .hex file within the /Firmware/Builds/ directory of each firmware branch.

 For the time being I've (roughly) copied [Prusa's documentation](https://help.prusa3d.com/article/firmware-updating-mk3s-mk3s-mk3_2227) on how to upload firmware:

 1. To flash the firmware into your printer, connect the RAMBo board to your computer using the square-shaped USB-B 2.0 cable.
 The printer must be ON!
 2. Download firmware